 While EchoStar Receiver Systems are internally designed and engineered, EchoStar does not manufacture EchoStar Receiver Systems directly.
 Rather, EchoStar has contracted for the manufacture of EchoStar Receiver Systems with a high-volume contract electronics manufacturer.
 SCI is currently EchoStar's only source of MPEG-2 DBS receivers.
 JVC also manufactures limited quantities of other consumer electronics products, which incorporate EchoStar Receiver Systems.
 EchoStar has managed its inventory levels based on its goal of reaching one million subscribers by the end of 1997.
 There can be no assurance that EchoStar will be successful in achieving this goal.
-To the extent that EchoStar Receiver Systems.
+To the extent that EchoStar exceeds this goal, it may experience shortages of certain models of EchoStar Receiver Systems.
 As previously described, EchoStar is negotiating with several brand-name consumer electronics manufacturers to produce receivers for use with the DISH Network.
 No assurances can be provided regarding the ultimate success of such negotiations.